tolking/element-pro-components/docs/docs/en-US/guide/index.md

 If you use VS Code to develop, cooperate with [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) to provide complete components, prop, and event completion. example: input `<pro-` will list all components

 If you use VS Code with typescript to develop, It is recommended to use plug-in [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar).
-Just add to the `include` field in the `tsconfig.json` file
+Just add the global component type definition to the `tsconfig.json` file

 ```diff
 {